jskrnbindra/html-escape-unescape/README.md

     ]
 ```
 2. Start using the pipes
-Using html-escape-unescape is as easy as piping your value to the appropriate pipe.
+Using html-escape-unescape is as easy as piping your value to the appropriate pipe in your.component.html.
 ```html
 {{ someStringToBeEscaped | escape }}
 ```